OxCGRT/covid-policy-scratchpad/openness_risk_checklist/writeup.md

 To address the first concern, we produce a line of plots that reflect the scenario in the countries at present.
 A second set of figures casts a retrospective lens on the evolution of this index over time.

 #### A snapshot of how countries compare on the Openness Risk Index as of the last fortnight.
-_Top Right Quadrant_: High Openness Risk, High Stringency
+_Top Right Quadrant (Group 1)_: High Openness Risk, High Stringency
-_Top Left Quadrant_: Low Openness Risk, High Stringency
-_Bottom Right Quadrant_: __High Openness Risk, Low Stringency__**
+_Bottom Right Quadrant (Group 2)_: __High Openness Risk, Low Stringency__**
+_Top Left Quadrant (Group 3)_: Low Openness Risk, High Stringency
-_Bottom Left Quadrant_: Low Openness Risk, Low Stringency
+_Bottom Left Quadrant (Group 3)_: Low Openness Risk, Low Stringency

+For more information about the interpretations of the Groups with regard to policy stances, see working paper.

 ![Detailed scatter latest](./graphs/new-score/detail_scatterSIroll_latest.png)